-- I lost part of my plug about a week before (just mucus), the rest of my plug and had “show” about 3 hours before my contractions started, and had my daughter 14 hours later. – Becky P.
+- I lost part of my plug about a week before (just mucus).
+I lost the rest of my plug and had bloody show about 3 hours before my contractions started.
+I had my daughter 14 hours later. – Becky P.

-- I had contractions starting at 3 a.m., saw the bloody show at 4 p.m.
+- I had contractions starting at 3 a.m. and saw the bloody show at 4 p.m.
 My son was born at 4:06 a.m. the next morning. – Randi A.

 - I had bloody show at the start of labor, 14 hours before birth. – Jennisue C.